This is an expanded version of a review that will appear in Record Collector magazine

 Sadly.
 Ian came across as a sozzled old busker whose life has fallen apart, sitting at end of the bar desperately trying to get anyone to listen to his frequently unamusing quips.

 On the rare occasion he could be bothered to sit the whole way through a song, there were flashes of former glories.
 Bring On The Dancing Horses was majestic, Bedbugs And Ballyhoo, but Mac ruins the momentum with a barrage of verbal diarrhoea that one might associate more with Jimmy Tarbuck or Stan Boardman rather than a so-called rock legend.
+Spare us the nutter.

-It was intriguing to hear how well ’80s anthems like The Killing Moon (“the greatest song ever written,” exclaimed its typically bravado boy-writer) and Seven Seas – the first Bunnymen record I bought, circa summer 1984 – work in acoustic form, shorn of their grandiosity that allows you to see their simple elegiac beauty shine through, but largely this is sad, self-parodic stuff.
+Musically, it was intriguing to hear how well ’80s anthems like The Killing Moon (“the greatest song ever written,” exclaimed its typically bravado boy-writer) and Seven Seas – the first Bunnymen record I bought, circa summer 1984 – work in acoustic form, shorn of their grandiosity that allows you to see their simple elegiac beauty shine through, but largely this is sad, self-parodic stuff.

 The gig was memorable for all the wrong reasons, and this once magisterial rock star unfortunately came across as more wally than scally.
 Still, nothing lasts forever.